Naming the Moment

 |

-Rowan Saoirse, Malkia Cyril and more TBD
+Rowan Saoirse, Malkia Cyril and more Toshio Meronek

 We live in a moment defined by the authoritarian politics of repression and extermination.
 Transgender lives are in the crosshairs of an emboldened far right agenda to remake society along rigid and violent lines of gender oppression.In this panel, trans radicals will discuss how we can navigate this historical moment, what kind of material struggles can facilitate our survival , and how we can build radical left wing social movements that put trans/gender liberation at their center, as the right puts our extermination at theirs.